WORKSHOPS

 Register to one of our upcoming workshops, details below.
 If you have any questions, contact us.

-To mark International Women’s Day, we'll be exploring this year’s theme of ‘Give to Gain’ creating culturally inspired collaborative work to forge gender equality through abundant giving - ‘When women thrive, we all rise’, in aid of Young Women's Trust.
+For International Women’s Day 2026, we explored this year’s theme of ‘Give to Gain’ creating culturally inspired collaborative work to forge gender equality through abundant giving - ‘When women thrive, we all rise’, in aid of Young Women's Trust.

 Young Women's Trust are a not-for profit charity supporting women young struggling to live on low or no pay in England and Wales and who are at risk of being trapped in poverty.

-In this workshop we will guide the participants in creating a unique artwork based on the theme of International Women's Day 'Give to Gain', ‘How do we imagine a gender equal world?
+In the workshop we guided the participants in creating a unique artwork based on the theme of International Women's Day 'Give to Gain', ‘How do we imagine a gender equal world?
 A world free of bias, stereotypes, and discrimination.
 A world that's diverse, equitable, and inclusive.
 A world where difference is valued and celebrated.
 Together we can forge gender equality.' with a printing processing and then hand finishing using acrylic markers.

 Winter Watercolour Workshop